sushil2601/javaScript_practise/README.md

 Ans :-

-he JavaScript engine is the component that reads, parses, compiles, and executes JavaScript code.
-Understanding its architecture is crucial to mastering how JavaScript actually runs under the hood, especially when dealing with performance, memory, and async behavior.
+The JavaScript engine is the component that reads, parses, compiles, and executes JavaScript code.

 ⚙️ What is a JavaScript Engine?
 A JavaScript Engine is a program (usually embedded in a web browser or runtime like Node.js) that executes JavaScript code.